 Never stop asking!

-Ruud Vergoossen is Full Professor of Financial Accounting and Director of the Center for Corporate Reporting, Finance & Tax.
+Prof Dr Ruud Vergoossen RA is Full Professor of Financial Accounting and Director of the Center for Corporate Reporting, Finance & Tax.

 Vergoossen studied Business Economics at Erasmus University in Rotterdam and Accountancy at Vrije Universiteit in Amsterdam.
 He obtained his PhD at the Vrije Universiteit with the thesis ‘Accounting Changes and the Use of Financial Statements: A Study among Investment Analysts’.